warmana/cloudant-docs-fork/source/includes/api/_database.md

 `doc_del_count` |	Number of deleted documents.
 `instance_start_time` |	Always 0.
 `file`	|	On-disk size that must match the `disk_size` field.
 `external` |	Uncompressed user data volume or billable data size.
-It must match the `data_size` field.
 `active` |	Total amount of data.
-It is close to the `file` field when the view is freshly compacted.
+The `active` field is similar to the `file` field when the view is freshly compacted.
-`active` |	Amount of data.
-It is close to `file` when the view is freshly compacted.
 `purge_seq` |	The number of purge operations on the database.
 `update_seq` |	An opaque string describing the state of the database.
 It should not be relied on for counting the number of updates.
 `other` |	JSON object containing a `data_size` field.